cabarius/ToyBox/ToyBox/README.txt

     Quest Resolution: 1
 Ver 1.3.11
     Found a grey that works for trash loot.
+The previous brown still looked too much like a meaningful loot color (ArcaneTrixter) Added a 'Brutal Unfair Difficulty' to Quality of Life.
+Toggle on if you miss the previous challenge of Unfair or if you thought it too easy there's a slider now.
-The previous brown still looked too much like a meaningful loot color (ArcaneTrixter) Modified 'Disable Arcane Spell Failure' to set spell failure to 0 so you can Blink freely.
+    (ArcaneTrixter) Modified 'Disable Arcane Spell Failure' to set spell failure to 0 so you can Blink freely.
     (ArcaneTrixter) No longer squaring the multiplier from 'Spells Per Day' when applying to spellbooks.
 Ver 1.3.10